 EM Ceramic stands for "Effective Micro-organisms".
-EM Ceramics is a mixture of useful and beneficial microorganisms found in nature and which are not manipulated.
+EM Ceramics is a mix of non-manipulated useful microorganisms found in nature and which very beneficial.

 Definition of EM.

 EM ceramic consists of clay to which effective micro-organisms have been added through an air-free (anaerobic) firing process.

 As a result, multiple characteristics and information about the effective microorganisms can be stored.
 (Remember in this context the generally known microorganisms in the magma of volcanoes or those in the hot water of geysers)

 One thing we can be sure of - the various bacteria in EM are not harmful to humans.
 Indeed, all "aerobic" microorganisms can be destroyed within an hour at a temperature of 60°C. Such bacteria are not found in EM.